calbergs/twitter-bot-jlpt/README.md

 # Twitter JLPT Bot

-This is a bot that publishes random JLPT vocabulary every hour to the @jlpt_tango Twitter account using AWS Lambda.
+This is a bot that tweets randomized JLPT vocabulary every hour to the @jlpt_tango Twitter account using an AWS Lambda function.